Chart Color Schemes

 Population

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Noosa Heads is around 5,339.
-This reflects an increase of 219 people since the 2021 Census, which reported a population of 5,120.
-The change is inferred from the resident population of 5,298 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 117 validated new addresses since the Census date.
-This level of population equates to a density ratio of 414 persons per square kilometer in Noosa Heads.
-Over the past decade, Noosa Heads has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing the non-metro area.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+As of Nov 2025, the estimated population for the Noosa Heads statistical area (Lv2) is around 5,349.
+This figure reflects a growth of 229 people since the 2021 Census, which reported a population of 5,120.
+The change is inferred from AreaSearch's estimation of the resident population at 5,301 as of June 2024, based on the latest ERP data release by the ABS, along with an additional 117 validated new addresses since the Census date.
+This results in a density ratio of 415 persons per square kilometer.
+Over the past decade, Noosa Heads (SA2) has shown resilient growth patterns with a compound annual growth rate of 1.6%, outperforming non-metro areas.
+Overseas migration was the primary driver of population growth during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings are applied based on ABS Greater Capital Region projections for each age cohort.
-Anticipating future population dynamics, a population increase just below the median of Australian non-metropolitan areas is expected in Noosa Heads, with the area expected to expand by 620 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, with proportional growth weightings applied for age cohorts.
+By 2041, the Noosa Heads (SA2) is expected to expand by 620 persons, reflecting a 10.5% increase over the 17-year period, aligning with projections for Australian non-metropolitan areas.

 Frequently Asked Questions - Population